Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: A Polynomial Algorithm for the AI Class

 If there exists an item \(a \in A_1\), we take the unique triplet \(T\) containing \(a\), fix it in the partial solution, and remove its items.
 If \(A_1 = \emptyset\), then the candidate set \(\{d_1, d_2\} \cup S\) is incorrect, and we abort the current iteration and proceed to the next candidate set.

 The algorithm is deemed successful if it recovers \(h\) triplets and the resulting instance, including both removed and remaining items, can be packed into three bins.
 For each candidate set \(\{d_1, d_2\} \cup S\), at most \(n\) iterations are performed, each with amortized time complexity \(O(n)\).
 To see this, recall that \(O(n^2)\) triplets are considered initially.
 In each iteration, we identify an item \(a\) that appears in the fewest triplets, which requires \(O(n)\) time, and then fix its associated triplet \((a,b,c)\) by removing all invalid triplets.
 Over all iterations, this invalidation step takes \(O(n^2)\) time in total.
 Consequently, the overall time complexity of the algorithm is \(O(n^7)\).
-For the benchmark instances, this bound reduces to \(O(n^5)\) or \(O(n^6)\), depending on \(|L| - h\), representing a significant improvement over the previous algorithm.
+This bound can be expressed as a function of \(|L|-h\), yielding a time complexity of \(O(n^{4+|L|-h})\).
+Since \(|L|-h \in \{1,2\}\) for the literature instances, the time complexity is reduced to \(O(n^5)\) or \(O(n^6)\), representing a significant improvement over Algorithm~\ref{alg::naive_AI}.

 Finally, for the generalized \textsc{AI} instances that satisfy condition~\eqref{cond:a_is_large}, the algorithm is sensitive to both the size of \(S\) and the number of items \(\gamma\) per tuple.
-Given an \((\alpha, \beta, \gamma)\)-\textsc{AI} instance and noting that \(|S| \leq \beta\), there are \(O(n^{\beta + 2})\) candidate sets.
+Given an \((\alpha, \beta, \gamma)\)-\textsc{AI} instance and noting that \(|S| \leq |L| - h \leq \beta\), there are \(O(n^{\beta + 2})\) candidate sets.
 For each candidate set, the algorithm enumerates all full patterns consisting of \(\gamma\)-tuples, whose number is bounded by \(O(n^{\gamma - 1})\).
 Since \(\gamma \geq 3\), this enumeration dominates the running time for each candidate.
 Therefore, the overall time complexity is \(O(n^{\beta + \gamma + 1})\).